Russell Hantz: Heroes vs. Villains

-Hantz was invited back for Survivor's 20th season, Survivor: Heroes vs. Villains, as a last-minute substitute for Survivor: Panamas Shane Powers, and was assigned to the Villains tribe.
-Since Survivor: Samoa and this season were filmed back-to-back, no other player had had an opportunity to watch Hantz’ game, although they were told by the production crew that he was considered "one of the five most notorious male villains of all time".
+Hantz was invited back for Survivor's 20th season, Survivor: Heroes vs. Villains, as a replacement for Survivor: Panamas Shane Powers, and was assigned to the Villains tribe.
+Since Survivor: Samoa and this season were filmed back-to-back, no other player had an opportunity to watch Hantz’ game in Samoa, although they were told by the production crew that he was considered "one of the five most notorious male villains of all time".

-During this season, an infamous rivalry developed between Hantz and "Boston Rob" Mariano.
+During this season, an infamous rivalry developed between Hantz and Rob Mariano.
 Early on, Mariano organized his alliance to split the vote 3–3 between Hantz and Parvati Shallow.
 The former then told Tyson Apostol that he also intended to eliminate her, which influenced Apostol to change his vote from Hantz to her.
 At Tribal Council, Hantz revealed an immunity idol and gave it to Shallow.
 The result was four votes for her, two votes for Hantz, and three votes for Apostol.
 Since Shallow's votes were negated, Apostol was eliminated.
 Later on, Jerri Manthey joined Hantz's alliance with Shallow and Danielle DiLorenzo and aided in Mariano's elimination.

 The Heroes tribe began to blindly believe that there was an all-female alliance, headed up by Shallow, controlling the Villains tribe.
 James "J.T."
 Thomas, Jr., of the Heroes tribe, had found an immunity idol earlier, and gave it to Hantz during an immunity challenge with instructions to eliminate Shallow, but Hantz chose instead to vote out Courtney Yates.
 When the two tribes merged, Hantz gave his idol to Shallow, not knowing she already had an idol of her own.
 She gave the idols to Manthey and Sandra Diaz-Twine at Tribal Council.
 Manthey and Thomas received five votes each, but since Manthey's votes were negated, Thomas was eliminated.
 Later, DiLorenzo found a clue to an immunity idol on a reward and shared it with Hantz and his allies, but he ultimately discovered the idol for himself.
 He later showed it to Candice Woodcock in attempt to pull her into his alliance with the intention of eventually eliminating Diaz-Twine.
 At Tribal Council, he played the idol, but received no votes.
 Later, he arranged DiLorenzo's elimination in order to break up her strong alliance with Shallow.

 At the final immunity challenge, Hantz edged out Shallow and Manthey by a few inches.
 He then chose to vote out Manthey, assuming he would get her vote for the Survivor title.
 His game, however, was panned by the jurors, all of whom refused to vote for Hantz in the end.
 Diaz-Twine ultimately triumphed over him and Shallow in a 6–3–0 vote, thus winning her second Sole Survivor title.
 Despite his shutout loss, Hantz's Reunion experience was similar to his last one in that he won the “Sprint Player of the Season” award and $100,000 for the second time.